Talking Behaviour With Dr Jo From Pet Behaviour Vet

 Dr J: Yeah yep so you’ve probably heard of a lot of vets recommending that you see a Delta trainer the reason why we recommend Delta trainers is because trainers who have trained through the Delta Institute only use modern positive methods.

-So, it doesn’t mean that trainers that have trained through other institutions don’t, but at least we just know that that that particular institution is very vocal about being up to date.
+So, it doesn’t mean that trainers that have trained through other institutions don’t, but at least we just know that that particular institution is very vocal about being up to date.

 Dr L: So we had a question that I saw that Mia Friedman actually asked on her Facebook page today and she was wondering why her dog who is a female spayed dog, it was about two years old she was wondering why she liked to hump things?